About a week ago, I encountered this startling tweet from @lee00barber.

 If it were as simple as native birds and us winning together, us using “sparrow-proof” boxes and feeders, establishing native landscapes unappealing to House Sparrows, and those native birds moving back in, I might share this response.
 But as House Sparrows decline, they often leave empty grounds.
+Bird numbers are on the decline across the country, across habitats.
 What fills their niche?
 Perhaps only what we leave behind: the bits of paper they might have built into their nests and scraps of food.

 Consider, for instance, a fellow traveler of House Sparrows, the native House Finch.
 The birds use similar nesting boxes.
 As Bergtold documented the early-20th century decline of House Sparrows, he rejoiced

 In previous years the writer spent a good deal of his spare time, when at home, in protecting his House Finches from the ravages of the English Sparrow, but it has not been at all necessary during the past three years.
 This relief from sparrow depredations, it would seem, has not been due to increased protection, but rather to the absence of sparrows; the fact is there have been fewer sparrows to harass the finches.

 No such good fortune today.
 In the U.S., House Finches have experienced a decline similar to that of House Sparrows, of about 3.3% annually.

 Could it be that, one day, U.S. birders will be like their European counterparts, rooting for a yard sighting of House Sparrows?